 Open these files in a text editor and copy and paste the text into the Certificate and Private Key PEM field of the SSL settings in MoneyWorks Datacentre Console.

 Certificates from many Certificate Authorities will also require one or more Intermediate Certificates to complete the Chain of Trust to a trusted root known to your operating system.
-These certificates will be downloable (or copyable) from your Certificate Authority's website.
-(E.g. for RapidSSL, these are available here).
+These certificates will be downloadable (or copyable) from your Certificate Authority's website.

 Paste the Intermediate Certificate(s) into the lower field of the SSL Settings dialog box.